prtkgpt/questdb.io/docs/guide/web-console.md

 ---
 title: How to use the Web Console
 sidebar_label: Web Console
+description: A tutorial on how to use QuestDB's web console.
 ---

 The web-console allows you to quickly interact with your data.
 In this guide, we